-The first Iveco-branded vehicles, including the light- to medium-weight Iveco Zeta range and the light-weight Iveco Daily, were launched in the late 1970s.
+The first Iveco-branded vehicles were launched in the late 1970s.
+They included the light- to medium-weight Iveco Zeta range and the lightweight Iveco Daily.
 The company’s EuroCargo, EuroTech, EuroTrakker and EuroStar ranges were released in the 1990s.

 Iveco was the first to introduce turbo diesel and rail diesel engines for heavy commercial vehicles.
 It was also responsible for the first diesel engines to feature direct injection, exhaust gas recirculation (EGR) and variable geometry turbines.

 Today Iveco has production plants in 16 countries, including South Africa – it opened a plant in Rosslyn, Pretoria in 2014.